-Business Experience and Education Mr. Heinrichs is currently a private investor and a director of Avistar Communications.
+Mr. Heinrichs is currently a private investor, a director of Avistar Communications, and is also managing director of an early stage venture capital fund.
 Most recently, Mr. Heinrichs served as a director of Catapult Communications Corporation from September 2005 through June 2009, when the company was acquired by Ixia, and also served as a director and was the audit committee chairman of Artisan Components, Inc. from January 2003 through 2005, when the company was acquired by ARM Holdings PLC.
 Prior to his retirement in 2001, Mr. Heinrichs served as Chief Financial Officer of Avistar Communications Corporation, a company he co-founded.

-Board Committee Memberships Chairman of the Audit and Corporate Governance Committee since August 2005.
-Member of the Compensation

-Committee, Nominating Committee and Strategic Committee since October 2008.
+Chairman of the Audit and Corporate Governance Committee since August 1, 2005.
+Member of Compensation and Nominating Committees since October 23, 2008.

-Qualifications & Attributes Mr. Heinrichs received a B.S. in Accounting from California State University Fresno.
-Mr. Heinrichs received his Certified

-Public Accountant license in December 1971 and has over 40 years of experience in finance and operations through positions he has held with various companies in public accounting and as a corporate officer.
-The Board has determined that Mr. Heinrichs is the audit committee's "audit committee financial expert" based on his knowledge and understanding of generally accepted accounting principles and financial statements; experience analyzing and evaluating financial statements that present a breadth and level of complexity of accounting issues relevant to those of the Company; and an understanding of internal control over financial reporting.
+Mr. Heinrichs received a B.S. in Accounting from California State University Fresno.
+Mr. Heinrichs received his Certified Public Accountant license in December 1971 and has over 30 years of experience in finance and operations through positions he held with various companies in public accounting and as a corporate officer.
+Mr. Heinrichs is designated as our "audit committee financial expert" based on his knowledge and understanding of generally accepted accounting principles and financial statements; experience analyzing and evaluating financial statements that present a breadth and level of complexity of accounting issues relevant to those of the Company; and an understanding of internal control over financial reporting.
 This financial experience is beneficial to the Company and to Mr. Heinrichs' role as the Chairman of the Audit and Corporate Governance Committee.